datatrails/datatrails-python/docs/runner/events_create.rst

 'asset_name' must match the arc_display_name attribute of an existing asset for which the authorised Application Registration has Event write access

-The 'attachments' setting uploads the attachment to archivist and the response added to the event before posting.
+The optional 'attachments' setting uploads the attachments to archivist and the response added to the event before posting.

+The optional 'location' setting creates the location if it does not exist and adds it to the event.

 .. code-block:: yaml